-The content of the complete digital message for both real and self-test transmissions (including bits 1-24) shall be included in the test report as per Appendix D to Annex F.
+The content of the complete digital message for both operational and self-test transmissions (including bits 1-24) shall be included in the test report as per Appendix D to Annex F.

 This test can be conducted either by the test laboratory or by the beacon manufacturer.
-If performed by the beacon manufacturer, the manufacturer shall provide the test laboratory with the required information for inclusion in the test report.
+If performed by the beacon manufacturer, the manufacturer shall provide the test laboratory with the required test results for verification and inclusion in the test report.
+The test laboratory shall annotate Table F.1 with a "tick", if all beacon messages for all protocols are compliant with Cospas-Sarsat requirements.

-Type approval will not be granted for beacons to use the short format variants of location protocols.
+Type approval will not be granted to beacons using the short format variants of location protocols.